mtwenzel/deeplearning-lecture/README.md

 # MCSSE-AI-01 Deep Learning

 This repository contains material and resources for the course "Deep Learning".
 Presentations are Google Slides.

+In the following table, the "Details" pages will not be an outline of the respective lecture session, but additional reading and online material relating to parts of the lecture.

 ## Lesson plan MCSSE-AI-01 Fall '22